jmcook1186/RemoteIceSurfaceAnalyser/README.md

 # Big Ice Surf Classifier

 This repository contains in-development code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone.
 For a user defined tile and date range, the script will download the imagery, reproject and apply an atmospheric correction, and then for each pixel predict a discrete surface type using a random forest classifier trained on field spectroscopy data, invert a radiative transfer model to retrieve ice grain size, density and light absorbing impurity concentrations, and calculate the surface albedo.
-Maps for each parameter are saved as jpgs and the summary data are saved as csv files for each tile/date.
+Maps for each parameter are saved as jpgs and the summary data are saved as netcdf files for each tile.

 ## Setup

 ### Hardware
 The computational requirements of this script vary depending upon which functions are toggled on/off.
-The script is generally suitable for running on a powerful laptop/desktop as we have been tried to keep as much out of memory as possible, only loading arrays into memory when realy necessary.
-However, the invert_snicar() function is demanding and can take up to a day to run on my 8 core i7-7700 32GB RAM laptop.
+The script is generally suitable for running on a powerful laptop/desktop as we have been tried to keep as much out of memory as possible, only loading arrays into memory when really necessary.
+However, the invert_snicar() function is computationally demanding - taking several hours to complete on my laptop.
 If using the invert_snicar() function an HPC resource is recommended.
 I have been running the full pipeline on a 72 core Azure Linux Data Science Machine (Fs72), in which case one tile takes ~7 mins to process, and a full month can be processed in about an hour.
 In Nov 2019, the VM cost is ~£3/hour.

 ### Environment

 The environment can be set up manually using the following commands:

     conda create -n IceSurfClassifier -c conda-forge python ipython xarray scikit-learn gdal georaster gdal seaborn rasterio matplotlib